Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 The risk owner must decide whether the remaining exposure is acceptable within the delegated mandate.

-> The solution does not meet the resilience standard and may cause an extended service disruption.

-The architect may recommend against deployment.
-The decision to proceed belongs to the authorized person who is accountable for the business consequences.

 Established risk-management guidance makes a similar distinction between specialist assessment and accountable risk-based decision-making.[^nist-risk-owner]

 ### Data Decisions